Lime Kiln Halt railway station

 Lime Kiln Halt (Manx: Stadd Aiee Eayil) is the only intermediate station on the narrow gauge Groudle Glen Railway in the Isle of Man; it also serves as the line's temporary terminus on certain occasions.
 It is situated at the midpoint of the short line, above the nearby beach and car park.

 Naming

 The halt is named for a nearby lime kiln, along the course of the old packhorse road which now forms part of the Raad Ny Foillan, the island's coastal footpath.
 The station area is demarcated by a section of white picket fencing and has waiting shelters but no raised platform: the railway's coaches have a low enough floor level to enable access from ground level.
-The station became official when sign boards were erected denoting its status during 1986 when the restored railway was officially opened.
+When the rebuilt railway was formally inaugurated in 1986, sign boards reflecting the station's status were placed.

 Origins

 There was no station here in the early days of the railway: trains ran from one terminus to the other with no intermediate stopping places; it was born out of necessity, being the spot where tracklaying commenced in 1982 at the start of the restoration, and it became a station by default.
 For the first year or so trains only operated between this point and the headland, a few hundred yards east.
 When track laying extended into the glen section, reaching Lhen Coan in 1986, Lime Kiln Halt was retained owing to its ease of access from the nearby car park.